learn-co-students/nyc04-seng-ft-041920/05-inheritance/README.md

 - [ ] Investigate `self` in the child and parent classes.
 - [ ] Understand how to read test errors
 - [ ] *Bonus* Use `module`s to add additional behavior to classes

+## Notes
+- create a master class to make functionality for other classes (Car < Vehicle)
+- DRY - Don't Repeat Yourself

 ## Key Concepts